Wimmics/CovidOnTheWeb/doc/01-data-modeling.md

-# CORD19-NEKG Data Modeling
+# Covid-On-The-Web RDF Data Modeling

-The description of each article comes in two parts: (1) metadata such as title and authors, and (2) annotations about named entities.
+The description of each article from the CORD-19 corpus comes in three parts: (1) metadata such as title and authors, (2) annotations about named entities, and (3) argumentative components and PICO elements.
 Below we exemplify and described these parts.

 ## Namespaces